-The Complaint brought forth claims for violations of the Securities Exchange Act of 1934 against Bankrate, Inc. (“Bankrate,” or the “Company”), and certain of its senior executives.
-The Complaint alleged that Defendants made false and/or misleading statements, as well as failed to disclose material adverse facts about the Company’s business, operations, and prospects on behalf of all persons or entities that purchased or otherwise acquired Bankrate common stock during the Class Period.
+The Complaint brought forth claims for violations of the Securities Exchange Act of 1934 against Bankrate, Inc. (“Bankrate” or the “Company) and certain of its senior executives.
+The Complaint alleged that Defendants made false and/or misleading statements, concurrently failing to disclose material adverse facts regarding the Company’s publicly reported financial results throughout the Class Period.

 Bankrate operates an online personal finance website, which aggregates and publishes personal finance content and generates revenue through advertisements on its websites and lead generation.